ulalume/megatoy/docs/BUILD_WEB.md

 # Web build (Emscripten)

-Megatoy can run in the browser via WebAssembly using the Emscripten SDK.
+megatoy can run in the browser via WebAssembly using the Emscripten SDK.

 ## Prerequisites